Origin of the double-peaked narrow emission-lines in the optical spectra of X-shaped Radio Galaxies: Observations and Sample Selection

 \subsection{VLBA observations}

 To address whether the galaxies exhibiting the X-shaped morphology and double-peaked \oiiib\ nebular emission line harbor binary SMBH, we have carried out VLBA observations on a small set of four XRGs that exhibit a prominent double-peaked \oiiib\ nebular emission line.
-Among the four proposed XRGs, 3C 223.1, TXS1244+200 and J1430+5217 were selected from the XRG catalogs of \citet{2002Sci...297.1310M}, \citet{2019ApJS..245...17Y} and \citet{2010MNRAS.408.1103L}, respectively.
-In addition, we observed a radio galaxy, J2315+1027, with a hint of radio spur as a possible XRG with double-peaked emission lines.
+Among the four proposed XRGs from the sample of 187 sources, 3C 223.1 and J1430+5217 were selected from the XRG catalogs of \citet{2007AJ....133.2097C} while TXS1244+200 from \citet{2019ApJS..245...17Y}.
+In addition, we observed a radio galaxy, J2315+1027 \citep{2025ApJ...994...92P}, with a hint of radio spur as a possible XRG with double-peaked emission lines.

 The VLBA 1.5 GHz (L-band) data for these four double-peaked XRGs were acquired using either nine (BJ095A and BJ095D) or ten (BJ095B and BJ095C) antennas of the VLBA in phase-referencing mode, between 08 March 2019 and 03 June 2019 (Proposal ID: BJ095, PI: Joshi, R.).
 The observations were conducted with an antenna recording rate of 2 Gbps, using two 128-MHz basebands in both left and right circular polarizations, yielding a total recording bandwidth of 512 MHz.
 The calibrators 3C~286, OQ~208, 3C~48, and 3C~84 were used as fringe finders and bandpass calibrators.
 The following combos of target - calibrator were used as phase referencing observations: TXS 1244+200 - J1248+2022; J2315+1027 - J2310+1055; 3C~223.1 - J0934+3926; J1437+5112 - J1430+5217.
 A standard "nodding" phase-referencing strategy was employed, consisting of 4 minutes on the target source followed by 1 minute on the phase calibrator.
 The observation information can be found in Table \ref{tab1:VLBAobs}.